ifjames/RevampedKolekta/replit.md

   * Updated completion logic to query activeExchanges collection by matchId instead of using incorrect document ID
   * Enhanced error handling for Firebase "not-found" errors during exchange completion
   * Active exchanges now properly disappear from UI immediately after completion
+- June 30, 2025.
+Enhanced comprehensive cleanup on exchange completion:
+  * Added complete cleanup logic to delete all related documents when exchange is completed
+  * Both ChatModal and ExchangeCompletionModal now clean up: active exchanges, chats, messages, and posts
+  * Improved logging to show exactly what documents are being deleted during cleanup
+  * Removed dependency on non-existent match documents - focused on actual data cleanup
+  * Exchange completion now properly removes all traces of the exchange from database
 ```

 ## User Preferences